 Students may not know the purpose of peer advising at your institution, so clarifying these aims in recruitment materials and/or a first session can help adjust expectations - potentially avoiding confusion or even dissatisfaction.
 For example:

-- Which questions or problems are the peer advisors meant to address? (see also content)
+- Which topics, questions, or problems are the peer advisors meant to address? (see also Content)

-- What training have the peer advisors received? (see also advisor experience)
+- What training have the peer advisors received? (see also Peer Advisor Experience)

-- How often will advisors and advisees meet and in what capacity? (see also framework/structure)
+- How often will advisors and advisees meet and in what capacity? (see also Structure/Framework)